 Due to its ineffectiveness, today carpal tunnel surgery is considered entirely unnecessary.
 But if you’re still considering carpal tunnel release surgery then your doctor will discuss all of the risks with you before you have the procedure.
-Remember that no surgery is free of risks, and knowing what might be in store will help avoid surprises.
+Remember that no surgery is free of risks, and knowing the risks of carpal tunnel release surgery beforwehand will help avoid surprises.
 It will also help you decide if surgery is right for you.

 The most often seen problem with surgery is not the procedure itself but the sedation needed to perform it.
 Sedation can cause serious complications if the patient has an adverse reaction to any of the medicines used.
 Many of the problems with anesthesia occur during the process intubating the patient.
 Inserting the intubation tube (or breathing tube) may result in breathing fluid into the lungs during surgery.
 Elevated blood pressure and heart rate may also occur during the procedure.
 Another reaction to anesthesia is when the patient’s temperature rises quickly, and this can be life threatening.
 This reaction is called malignant hyperthermia and is more common if the patient had an episode in a prior surgery.